-This year’s virtual ceremony takes place on Thursday, September 10th, and as a leader in our field, PHMG is excited to celebrate the exceptional work of our peers in the Radio and Audio Category – honouring the very best communications across broadcasting, podcasts, and other audio channels.
+This year’s virtual ceremony took place on Thursday, September 10th, and as a leader in our field, PHMG celebrated the exceptional work of our peers in the Radio and Audio Category – honouring the very best communications across broadcasting, podcasts, and other audio channels.

-We’re paying close attention to the Creative Use of Technology Category, which awards brands who’ve used technology in an innovative or ingenious way to bring their message to life through audio.
+We’ve payed close attention to the Creative Use of Technology Category, which awarded brands who’ve used technology in an innovative or ingenious way to bring their message to life through audio.
 This exciting work in voice activation, virtual assistants, FM transmitters, apps, data and binaural recording pushes the boundaries of what tech can do, connects creativity with efficiency, and inspires us to explore the furthest potentials of sound so we can maintain our own cutting-edge.

 All of the nominees in the 2020 D&AD awards have created exceptionally impressive work, but we find this category particularly inspiring as it demonstrates how technology and creativity work hand in hand to transform audience perceptions and increase engagement – both key benefits of using audio branding through cloud telephony.
 Unlocking the unlimited potential of this innovative telephone system, this adaptable, future-proof and entirely cost-effective technology transforms the caller journey into a branded experience – injecting real identity through creative use of audio.
 As our copywriters, composers, voice artists and producers bring such exciting levels of ingenuity to each client production, we aspire to take home our own D&AD Pencil in the not-too-distant future.